oliverroyknox/blog/src/articles/crafting-your-dark-mode.md

 ## The Toggle

 Next up, we need to create a toggle to switch between our themes.
 You may have noticed the one at the top of the site, I'd encourage you to have a play and take some inspiration from it.
-I'll discuss how I created mine and list some other ones I absolutely love.

 ### Marking it Up